Dre Campbell Farm

 3. Destroy Problem Pests

-The most obvious solution for this black fungus on plants is to do away with the insects that are causing it.
+The most obvious solution for this black fungus on plants is eliminating the insects causing it.

 Aphids, whiteflies, scales, and leafhoppers are some of the most common pests that lead to sooty mold.
-If you can identify the culprit, then you can take steps to get rid of it.
+If you can identify the culprit, you can take steps to eliminate it.

 4. Horticultural Oil

 Another sooty mold treatment is horticultural oil.
-This is a type of oil that can be used to control soft-bodied insects and some plant diseases, and it’s safe to use on edibles.
+This oil can be used to control soft-bodied insects and some plant diseases, and it’s safe to use on edibles.

-Horticultural oils work by trapping the fungal spores and also controlling the vector insects.
-It’s a great choice for organic gardeners.
+Horticultural oils work by trapping the fungal spores and controlling the vector insects.
+It’s an excellent choice for organic gardeners.

 One simple home remedy to help get rid of black mold on plants is to hose the plants down.